 How Alcohol Addiction Takes Root

-Others may abuse alcohol recreationally, binge drinking or starting their alcohol use at a very early age, which can also be predictive of developing a problem with alcohol in later years.
-Still others may use alcohol as a means of nursing emotional pain or past trauma that have not been addressed or processed.
+Others may abuse alcohol recreationally, binge drink, or start their alcohol use at a very early age, which can also be predictive of developing a problem with alcohol in later years.
+Still, others may use alcohol as a means of nursing emotional pain or past trauma that has not been addressed or processed.
 Over time, when tolerance builds and consumption increases, alcoholism may result.

 What are the Symptoms of Alcoholism?